 Mark Neikirk is the executive director of the Scripps Howard Center for Civic Engagement at Northern Kentucky University.
 The center works to connect the campus and community by supporting service learning classes, a student philanthropy program, a community lecture series featuring NKU students and faculty, and community public affairs forum.
 Mark’s background includes 28 years as a journalist, lastly as managing editor of The Cincinnati Post.
 He is a member of the boards of the Friedell Committee for Healthcare Transformation, the Thomas D. Clark Foundation (University Press of Kentucky), the Behringer-Crawford Museum, and the Cincinnatus Association.

-Lee T. Todd, Jr., was the 11th President of the University of Kentucky.
+Lee T. Todd, Jr. was the 11th President of the University of Kentucky.
 Dr. Todd received a Bachelor of Science in electrical engineering from UK.
 He pursued graduate studies at the Massachusetts Institute of Technology, earning his master’s degree and a doctoral degree before returning to the University of Kentucky as faculty.
 Dr. Todd has founded two high-technology firms, DataBeam and Projectron.
 He has received numerous awards for his technical work including induction into the Telecon Magazine Hall of Fame, Kentucky Society of Professional Engineers, and Outstanding Business Leader of the Year to name a few.
 Dr. Todd was instrumental in providing leadership for UK’s campus to go tobacco-free in 2009.
 The Lee T. Todd Smoke-free Hero Award is given out annually at the Kentucky Center for Smoke-free Policy’s Spring Conference in his honor.
+Dr. Todd served on the BREATHE board from 2016-2021.

 Penny Warren received her Master of Business Administration from the University of Arkansas and her Juris Doctor from the University of Kentucky College of Law.
 Penny was a partner at Wyatt, Tarrant, & Combs, LLP for 16 years before becoming the Director of Mediation and Family Courts Division for the Kentucky Administrative Office of the Courts.
 She then moved to an attorney position for the United States District Court for 8 years before starting her own practice.
 Penny is a passionate advocate for smoke-free environments.